Session Type(s): Panel

 Email is a vitally important communication channel for progressive activists.
 It’s not under the control of any one corporate entity, and when done right, can deepen subscribers’ engagement, increase turnout to events, and can raise incredible amounts of money.
 Unfortunately these days, we see a tragedy of the commons developing.
 Often driven by a consultant culture with a narrow focus on immediate numbers, spammy emails with deceptive tactics and alarming subject lines (Termination Notice!
 Account Delinquent!) have begun to poison the ecosystem.
 Where are the solutions and what role can we as organizers, email senders and comms professionals play in implementing them?

-Will currently serves as Director of Digital Fundraising and Engagement at People for the American Way.
-Previously, Will worked as Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for Bernie 2016, and as a Senior Manager for CREDO Mobile and CREDO Action.
+Will currently consults with a wide range of nonprofit & advocacy organizations on email strategy, deliverability and fundraising.
+Previously, Will worked as Director of Digital Fundraising and Engagement at People for the American Way, Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for Bernie 2016, and as a Senior Manager for CREDO Mobile and CREDO Action.
 Will holds a Masters in Nonprofit Administration from the University of San Francisco, enjoys homebrewing, and is a long-time volunteer with Netroots Nation.

-Prior to joining the Warren campaign, Lauren was one of the first employees at Blue State Digital.
-As director of online communications, she developed online advocacy, fundraising, and social media programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.
+Prior to joining the Warren campaign, Lauren was one of the first employees at Blue State Digital, the groundbreaking BarackObama.com technology company.
+As director of online communications, she built the firm’s email team and developed online advocacy, fundraising, and social media programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.

 Murshed has a B.A. in political science from UCLA and a J.D. from Boston University School of Law.
 He is a member of the bars in Washington D.C. and in Massachusetts.